 The land for the mosque was originally designated by the Comune di Roma in 1974, but it was not inaugurated until 1995.
 Its design is modern Islamic style, incorporating much use of natural light and using traditional Roman building materials such as tavertine.
 The design project was led by Italian architect Paolo Portoghesi, advised by Iraq-born British architect Sami Mousawi.

-Located in an inner suburb of Rome, at the bottom of the slopes of the Villa Ada park, the mosque is visible from the Roma Nord train line, and may be accessed via this train from either the Aqua Acetosa or Monte Antenne stations.
-The train leaves frequently from Flaminio train station, and can be travelled on using a standard ATAC ticket.
+Located in an inner suburb of Rome, at the bottom of the slopes of the Villa Ada park, the mosque is visible from the Roma Nord train line, and may be accessed via this train, leaving the city from Flaminio station and alighting either either at the Aqua Acetosa or Monte Antenne stations.
+The train can be travelled on using a standard ATAC transportation ticket.

 Worshippers may turn up for Friday prayers without appointment and food is often served afterwards.